Drop Impact Dynamics of Complex Fluids: A Review: Outlook

-Our understanding of the behavior of impacting complex fluid drops is inevitably built on the current understanding of the rheology of these fluids.
-Although a large amount of rheological data is available and new data is being added over a wide range of timescales and shear rates, developing constitutive models for rheological behavior is a highly active avenue of research~\cite{StickelRheology}.
-Thus, the empirical nature of much of our current rheology knowledge is another significant roadblock in developing theoretical frameworks for complex fluid drop impact.
-However, we hope that more systematic drop impact experiments could potentially inform the work on constitutive models in rheology, allowing the two disciplines to co-evolve in the near future.
+Our understanding of the behaviour of impacting complex fluids is inevitably built on the current understanding of the rheology of these fluids.
+Although a large amount of bulk rheological data is available and new data is being added over a range of timescales and shear rates, developing constitutive models for non-Newtonian flow behaviour is still a highly active avenue of research~\cite{StickelPowellRheo}.
+Measurements of localised stress and deformation in future work would directly apply to free-surface systems such as drop impact, and complement data available from bulk rheology.
+We hope that systematic drop impact experiments equipped with local measurements could potentially inform further work on constitutive rheological models especially at high shear stresses, allowing these disciplines to co-evolve in the near future.